Technoplatz/bi/README.md

 - Docker Compose\
 <sup>A powerful tool that was developed to help define and share multi-container applications.</sup>
-- Pandas\
-<sup>A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.</sup>
-- Ionic\
-<sup>A platform and framework for building client applications using HTML and Microsoft TypeScript.</sup>
 - MongoDB\
 <sup>A document database used to build highly available and scalable internet applications.
 With its flexible schema approach, replication and transaction support it's popular with development teams using agile methodologies.</sup>
+- Python\
+<sup>Python is a high-level programming language which supports multiple programming paradigms including structured, object-oriented and functional programming.</sup>
+- Pandas\
+<sup>A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.</sup>
+- Ionic Angular TS\
+<sup>A platform and framework for building client applications using **HTML** and **Microsoft TypeScript**.</sup>
 - Github\
 <sup>An open source and distributed version control system designed to handle everything from small to very large projects with speed and efficiency.</sup>